I hope that by the end of this course you will...

 April 18 – Lab; social statistics case study.
 Read for today Joel Best (via Moodle) and The Problems With the Data Revolution in Four Venn Diagrams.

 April 25 - Lab: developing a social map of your research area.
 For today read “Anatomy of an Idea” by Steve Johnson.

 May 9 – reports on interviews and discussion of disciplinary values.
+No lab.